Consul Conference 2025: Gran Canaria

 During the conference we have room for 6 panel exchanges and workshop and 6 lightning and tech talks.
 We appreciate event formats of a participatory nature.

-The deadline for submitting proposals is 20 September 2024.
+The deadline for submitting proposals is 14 October 2024.

 Examples of topics and themes we are interested in:

-• A workshop on how to devise a process of citizen participation
+• A Workshop on how to devise a process of citizen participation

-• A panel exchange about participatory democracy case studies
+• A Panel exchange about participatory democracy case studies

-• A tech talk about new relevant advances in technology for citizen participation platforms such as AI
+• A Tech talk about new relevant advances in technology for citizen participation platforms such as AI

 How to send in your proposal